jOaawd/guide/guide/preparations/adding-your-bot-to-servers.md

 Congratulations!
 You've successfully added your bot to your Discord server.
 It should show up in your server's member list somewhat like this:

 ![Bot in server's member list](./images/bot-in-memberlist.png)

+Also make sure to SUB HIS CHANNEL (IDK his channel But soonnnnnn)